CRMA Membership Guidelines

 - Does not focus on one segment of the population such as on women, families or children.

 - Does not focus on one aspect of living in the region such as would be the case with magazines targeting visitors to the region or magazines that focus on sports in the region or home design in the region.

 Magazines are successful only if readers trust the information and advice given.
-Applicant publications must exhibit a clear distinction between editorial and advertising, in the judgment of the Admissions Committee.
+Applicant publications must exhibit a clear distinction between editorial and advertising, in the judgment of the Membership Committee.
 Among factors to be considered are labeling of advertising sections, advertising and editorial adjacencies and the magazine’s policies with regard to listing restaurants and other businesses.

 The layout, design and typeface of advertising pages should be distinctly different from the publication’s normal layout, design and typeface.
 Any page of advertising that contains text or design elements that have an editorial appearance must be clearly and conspicuously identified with the words “advertising”, ‘advertisement” or “promotion” horizontally at or near the center of the top of the page in type at least equal in size and weight to the publication’s normal editorial body type face.

 Advertising pages should not be placed adjacent to related editorial materials in a manner that implies editorial endorsement of the advertised product or service.